vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 - Selective isolation is available for devices running Windows 10, version 1709 or later, and Windows 11.
 - When isolating a device, only certain processes and destinations are allowed.
 Therefore, devices that are behind a full VPN tunnel won't be able to reach the Microsoft Defender for Endpoint cloud service after the device is isolated.
 We recommend using a split-tunneling VPN for Microsoft Defender for Endpoint and Microsoft Defender Antivirus cloud-based protection-related traffic.
 - The feature supports VPN connection.
-- You must have at least one the following role permissions: 'Active remediation actions'.
+- You must have at least the `Active remediation actions` role assigned.
 For more information, see [Create and manage roles](user-roles.md).
 - You must have access to the device based on the device group settings.
 For more information, see [Create and manage device groups](machine-groups.md).
-- Exclusion such as e-mail, messaging application and other applications for both macOS and Linux isolation are not supported.
+- Exclusions, such as e-mail, messaging application and other applications for both macOS and Linux isolation are not supported.
-- An isolated device is removed from isolation when an administrator modifies or adds a new iptable rule to the isolated device.
+- An isolated device is removed from isolation when an administrator modifies or adds a new `iptable` rule to the isolated device.
 - Isolating a server running on Microsoft Hyper-V blocks network traffic to all child virtual machines of the server.

-This device isolation feature disconnects the compromised device from the network while retaining connectivity to the Defender for Endpoint service, which continues to monitor the device.

-On Windows 10, version 1709 or later, you'll have more control over the network isolation level.
-You can also choose to enable Outlook, Microsoft Teams, and Skype for Business connectivity (a.k.a 'Selective Isolation').
+The device isolation feature disconnects the compromised device from the network while retaining connectivity to the Defender for Endpoint service, which continues to monitor the device.
+On Windows 10, version 1709 or later, you can use selective isolation for more control over the network isolation level.
+You can also choose to enable Outlook and Microsoft Teams connectivity.

 > [!NOTE]
 > You'll be able to reconnect the device back to the network at any time.
 The button on the device page will change to say **Release from isolation**, and then you take the same steps as isolating the device.